Ham5ter/check_mk_agent/README.rst

 ================

 This Saltstack formula manages the Installation of the check_mk_agent and the Configuration of the xinetd Service Configuration.
+Currently the Formula is only tested on Debian.

 .. note::